Emotional Wellbeing & Resilience

 Employee Voice is a term that I've been hearing more of recently, and when I was asked to speak at an event on the subject by the Employee Engagement Alliance recently, it was with the brief of talking about the science of listening.
 It's obvious that it’s important...

 Ok, so what is a change agent and how do I become one?
-These two questions came up in a recent conversation I had with John (a pseudonym) who was looking for a new opportunity.
-My answers to John, based on my own perspective and experience, follow.
-They may not be...
+These two questions came up in a recent conversation I had with a friend who was looking for a new opportunity.
+My answers based on my own perspective and experience, follow.
+They may not be textbook-correct, and...

 The Relationship between Emotions and Change Management It's clear that emotions and change management are inextricably linked.
 How we feel about the change drives our behaviour, which is why you'll often hear people talking about winning "hearts and minds".
 Yet, the...